cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/scientific-american-update.md

 ### Two-Paragraph Summary

 Two-paragraph summary of the older article that will provide the point of departure for your *Scientific American* update.

+### Preliminary Research

+Two-paragraph summary of the older article that will provide the point of departure for your *Scientific American* update.

+### Proposal

+Your proposal should indicate the scope of your planned article.

+- How much and what kind of material will you cover?
+- What do you see as the key takeaway from your article?

+The proposal should also identify/describe the basic strategy you plan to pursue.

+- How will you organize and present your material?

+Tell us as much as you can about your plans for the article.

+Your proposal should be at least 150 words long.
+If your thinking has evolved further, feel free to cover more ground and write as much as 300 words.

+### First Version

+The first version of your *Scientific American* update will look different from the final version in key ways.
+It should include MLA in-text citations (with page #s) or APA in-text citations (with dates), and it must include a final works cited/references list!

+As usual, this 1st version should be accompanied by a letter to your readers.

+### Peer Review #3

+Earlier this semester, I provided detailed guidelines for your comments on your partners’ narrative essays and critical reviews.
+This time around, you can respond more directly to the distinctive issues that you see in each paper.
+At the same time, you should keep in mind the importance of providing both small-scale and large-scale feedback.
+The hardest task for an editor is to step back from the specifics and identify broad patterns.
+I have listed below some of the features that you should consider as you write up your comments for your workshop partners.

+In this case, as with the narrative essay and the critical review, you should not focus on the syntax of individual sentences.
+I will continue to provide each writer with detailed comments on mechanics.

+Be sure to consider the following features of each *Scientific American* update:

+- The effectiveness of the introduction in fulfilling its many functions
+- The continuity of the discussion and overall coherence of the article
+- The use of examples and evidence
+- The liveliness of the article
+- The internal logic and explicit divisions within the article
+- The tone of the article
+- The match between the content of the article and the audience of the article.
+- The conclusion

+Your completed comments for each of your partners should be at least 500 words long.
+Be sure to break up your comments into meaningful units—either paragraphs or bullet points.

+### Revised Version

+The final version of your *Scientific American* update should look very much like the *Scientific American* article “Down Go the Dams” by Jane Marks.
+It should include a list of sources at the end (described as “Further Reading”).
+Since Jane Marks is herself a prominent researcher in this field, she draws heavily on her own studies.

+- Since you will be describing the work of other scientists, you should identify key researchers and major sources in the body of your article, but you should not include footnotes or in-text citations.
+- You should refer explicitly to the earlier *Scientific American* article on your topic.
+- Your finished article may include images, but the text takes priority.